vikiru/discrete-sim/README.md

 </p>

 <p align="justify">
-The policy comparison folder contains a report that compares the performance of the original policy and four alternative policies that were proposed to improve the efficiency of the facility.
+The policy comparison folder contains a text files that compare the performance of the original policy and the four alternative policies that were proposed to improve the efficiency of the facility.
 Each policy was simulated for a time period of t = 50000 units, which represents the duration of the production cycle.
 </p>

 <p align="justify">